 In collaboration with Visit KC.
 Thank you for supporting the brands that support A Taste of Koko!

-Hello from Kansas City!
+Hello from Kansas City, Missouri!
 Did you know Kansas City is split between two states – Missouri and Kansas?
 From the moment I landed in Kansas City, I immediately fell in love with the stretch of greenery, live music, train tracks, and chill, casual vibes of the city.

 SEE ALSO: 11 Best Restaurants In Kansas City

 I just got back from a 3-day trip so here are the 11 top things to do in Kansas City – everything from barbecue, breweries, museums, bars, and the best views of the city.
 If you need help planning your trip to Kansas City, go to VisitKC.com for interactive maps and more information.

 I was so surprised to find out how convenient it is to get around Kansas City!
 I did have a rental car but you can easily use rideshare to get to downtown Kansas City, walk around, or take the KC Streetcar.
 The Kansas City Streetcar travels two miles through the heart of downtown – from Main Street the River Market (City Market) to Union Station/Crown Center with 16 stops and it’s free to ride!

 You can’t visit Kansas City without eating Kansas City-style barbecue.
 I’ve only had Texas-style barbecue and it’s so different from what I grew up with.

 - Joe’s (older bbq spot) in a gas station

 - Slaps BBQ – this is where I ate on my visit and it was so good!